pf4j/pf4j-update/README.md

 If you need even more control, `UpdateManager` accepts repositories in constructor and through setters.
-Implement your own UpdateRepository implementation and FileDownloaders to handle your own custom repsitory structures, authentication, checksum verifications etc.
+Implement your own `UpdateRepository`, `FileDownloader` and `FileVerifier`s to handle your own custom repsitory structures, authentication, checksum verifications etc.

 ### Subclass UpdateManager
 For full control, subclass `UpdateManager` and override relevant methods.